 Probably the Tour de France tear gas day, that was the craziest thing.
 Yeah, that was a trip, I felt like I was in a video game.
 It was like I was playing Call of Duty or something, because you went through this protest they broke up and then all of a sudden you’re like, ‘I can’t breathe’ and then you’re having trouble seeing and everyone else is coughing around you.
 The old alarm bells start to ring in your head, you’re like: “What the hell is happening?”

 You’ve extended with the team.
-How have you found riding for EF Pro Cycling this year?
+How have you found riding for EF Education First?

 I mean I love it, there’s no other team that I could envision myself racing for in the professional peloton.
 I feel like I can be honest with everyone around me and myself, and there’s not a ton of expectations thrown on you, on what you need to be and what you need to look like, and how you need to act.
 They just let you explore yourself and let you be who you want to be.